zen29d/spotlight_wallpaper/README.md

-# spotlight_wallpaper
+# Windows Spotlight Wallpaper
-Collect wallpaper from Window 10 Spotlight and save to desktop
+Copy the wallpaper from Window Spotlight and save to desktop

+`execute this from cmd`